Thank You For Your Patience

 - Chit Chats Insurance (if added)

-- Duties/Tariffs (if applicable)
+- Tariffs (if applicable)

-- Individual item processing fee for broker to process the individual HTS coded items in the shipment (0.15 USD / line item).
+- ➡️ Broker Line Item is the fee for our broker to process the individual line items in the shipment (0.15 USD / line item).
+Example: You are shipping 1 tshirt, 2 mugs and 3 pen = 3 shipment items

 - *These fees are subject to change – we have worked hard to keep these as low as possible as we understand sellers are grappling with having to now also pay for duties on top of postage costs.